These dairy free blueberry muffins are soft, fluffy, and perfectly sweet. No eggs needed! Enjoy them for breakfast or an afternoon snack.

 - ¼ teaspoon baking soda

 - ½ teaspoon salt

 - 1 ½ cups fresh blueberries

 - Preheat oven to 400F and line a muffin pan with liners and spray with oil.

-- In a measuring cup, whisk together dairy-free milk and apple cider vinegar to create a non-dairy buttermilk.
+- In a measuring cup, whisk together dairy free milk and apple cider vinegar to create a non dairy buttermilk mixture.

 - In a large mixing bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
 Pour in the “buttermilk”, oil, and vanilla.
 Stir until just combined, then gently fold in the blueberries.